 How Things Will Go: Genre, Infrastructure, And Hope in Welcome to Lagos for ARIEL: a Review of International English Literature, special issue on "Postcolonial Affect"

-States of Failure: Reading Environmental Harm in the Global South
+Reading Better States: Utopian Method and Environmental Harm in the Global South

 Realist Apocalypse and Pessimistic Aesthetics in Animal’s People and The God of Small Things (for Days of Futures Past, edited by Ian MacDonald and Kate Polak)

 Apocalyptic Realism: Life and Death Amidst Nuclear Infrastructures